 Benefits of the Tai Chi Short Form Versus the Long Version

 The tai chi short form is a relatively modern invention designed to increase the number of people practicing tai chi and to make tai chi accessible to people with health limitations who can’t stand and move for 20+ minutes.
-It is a way for people to be interested in tai chi and finish the form after a few months.
+It is a way for people to be interested in a tai chi form and finish it after a few months.
 It is a way for a weekend workshop to teach an entire form when a grand master is in town.
 It is a way for experienced tai chi practitioners to teach their friends who are interested so they have someone to practice with.
 It is a way to open the door to someone who is new to eastern thinking and tai chi so they can continue to learn qigong, meditation, or even the weapons form.

 As a teacher, when we began teaching about 15 years ago we routinely had 2-6 students when were exclusively focusing on the long form.
 Now we teach the short form and our class averages 10-20 with about 25% learning the long form.
 So I think it is a win on both sides.
+If you are committed to learning or teaching the long form, these are key points you need to consider.

 Benefits of the tai chi short form